stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Model

-We introduce the _model_ class which composes the vertex data and associated properties:
+We next introduce the _model_ class which composes vertex data and associated properties:

 ```java
 public interface Model {